 • If you’re already using a different hormonal birth control method, keep using it until your appointment.

-• If you’re not using hormonal birth control, use condoms or avoid having penis-in-vagina sex for at least 3 weeks before insertion.
+• If you’re not using hormonal birth control, use condoms or avoid having penis-in-vagina sex for at least 3 weeks before the appointment.

 • Have a list of medications you take ready to bring to your appointment.